birdclub-club/taste-machine/gugo-game-app/AI_AGENT_ONBOARDING_GUIDE.md

-# 🤖 AI Agent Onboarding Guide - Taste Machine Project
+# 🤖 AI Agent Onboarding Guide - GUGO Game Project

-**Last Updated**: August 2025
+**Last Updated**: January 2025
-**Purpose**: Complete context and guidelines for AI agents working on the Taste Machine NFT voting platform
+**Purpose**: Complete context and guidelines for AI agents working on the GUGO NFT aesthetic voting game on Abstract Chain

 ## 🚨 CRITICAL: How to Access ALL NFTs in the Database